AlexvZyl/nvim/.github/README.md

 > [!NOTE]
 > I am not setting up my packages in the way that is described by `lazy.nvim`.
 I am trying to keep my configs "package-manager-agnostic" as far as possible.

-> [!WARNING]
-> Currently I am running tokyonight, so just do `colorscheme nordic` if you rather want nordic.

-> [!NOTE]
+>
-> I try to keep all of the key bindings in [one file](https://github.com/AlexvZyl/nvim/blob/main/lua/alex/keymaps/init.lua).
+> I try to keep all of the key bindings in [one file](https://github.com/AlexvZyl/nvim/blob/main/lua/alex/keymaps/init.lua) so that it is easier to keep track of everything and prevent conflicts.
 >
 > You can add more LSPs to the end of [this file](https://github.com/AlexvZyl/nvim/blob/main/lua/alex/lang/lsp/clients.lua).